 Then, in 1982, DeLorean was arrested for attempting to traffic $24 million worth of cocaine after he’d been taped in an undercover operation.
 DeLorean claimed entrapment and was acquitted.
 His reputation suffered and Carson’s investment flopped.

 Tell us what we missed in the comment section below!

-AND, If you LIKE this story, please SHARE this story with your Facebook friends and your family!
+And If you like this story, please share it with your Facebook friends and your family!